icub-tech-iit/documentation/mkdocs/tendons_icub/docs/shoulder_elbow.md

 !!! tip "Rules of routing"
     1. Remove the lower part of the upper arm cover if  NOT done yet
         2. Remove the lateral plate (the **ONE** with **NO** sensor) by unmounting the 2 screws holding it.
         3. Turn the main shaft by the help of a screw driver to apply enough torque to make it spin, until you reach the same situation as the pictures above (this is the view from **below** the elbow)
         4. Replace the broken cable(s) by starting to enter the head crimp   (4mm size – smaller one or ball crimp) of the cable 9 and 10 inside their respective tensioner.
         5. Pass both heads of crimp before reattaching the Lateral Plate.
         6. Position the head of crimp in their socket
-    7. start tightening the screws of both tensionner.
+        7. start tightening the screws of both tensioner.